 Why Choose a 60L Backpack?

-A 60-litre backpack is a versatile size that suits a wide range of trips.
+A 60-liter backpack is a versatile size that suits a wide range of trips.
 It’s big enough to carry gear for multi-day hikes or long-term travel but still manageable for public transport, airport security, or short treks.
-Whether you’re camping in the Highlands or travelling through Southeast Asia, a 60L pack is a dependable middle ground.
+A great ressorce on multi day hikes and backpacking is Osprey’s Complete Guide to Backpacking.

-Backpacks in this range often include bonus features like removable daypacks, hydration compatibility, and adjustable harnesses—allowing you to customise your fit and setup for any kind of journey.
+Backpacks in this range often include bonus features like removable daypacks, hydration compatibility, and adjustable harnesses, allowing you to customize your fit and setup for any kind of journey.

 FAQs: Best 60L Backpacks